-The Corporation continues to consider therefore that the College has adequate resources to continue in operational existence for the foreseeable future, being a period not less than 12 months from the date of approval of these financial statements.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements and do not include the adjustments that would result if the College was unable to continue as a going concern
+The Corporation continues to consider that the College has adequate resources to continue in operational existence for the foreseeable future, being a period not less than 12 months from the date of approval of these financial statements.
+For this reason, and whilst acknowledging there are material uncertainties which may cast doubt over the Colleges ability to continue as a going concern, it continues to adopt the going concern basis in preparing the financial statements.